The Duke of Sussex is in the country on the fourth day of his family's tour of the continent.

 Their 10-day trip to the continent is their first royal tour as a family.
 Harry also talked about climate change on Thursday and said: "We're all in the middle of it.

-"I don't think there's anyone who is not involved in conservation somehow, or shouldn't be
+"I don't think there's anyone who is not involved in conservation somehow, or shouldn't be involved in conservation somehow.

 "This last week led by Greta - the world's children are striking.